The One-Armed Pitcher

 When he was around age 13, Daily was working as a carpenter’s apprentice at a local city theater.
 At that time, the Civil War was taking place, so this theater doubled as a Union armory.
 Details are now quite sketchy, but while young Daily was engaged in horseplay with a loaded musket, an accident took place that resulted in the loss of his left hand.

-It’s unclear if Daily continued with carpentry, but we know for certain that he resumed playing baseball, however dubious a serious future in that sport was for him.
+It’s unclear if Daily continued with carpentry, but we know for certain that he wanted to play baseball, however dubious a serious future in that sport was for him.

 Adding to the unlikeliness of his major league career was that, after pitching for many years in semiprofessional leagues, his performance began to decline severely.
 In 1878, when he turned 31, he finished with five wins and 20 losses (according to SABR).
 Such a record for a 31-year-old in semi-pro ball is an obvious sign that it’s time to quit and find something else to do.
 But Daily wouldn’t take the hint.
 So, with his one good hand, he clawed his way out of pitching futility.